tsawyer/dvm-project-notes/dvmhost-tarball.md

 # Setup DVMhost "build" server

+This reminds me how to update the tarball on my repo.

 A tarball build is pretty much just a normal build with two C librarys preloaded to speed up repeateaded builds.

 Info on the two added libs: